 Her treatment philosophy is based on clinical assessment and preventive measures, treating the body from a holistic view through natural body work therapies which in turn aids the body’s ability to heal.
 Her principal focus is based on presenting problems, postural corrections and education, decreasing muscle tensions, chronic pain management, exercise prescription programs, increasing body strength through a healthy life style balance, movement exercises, mobility and nutrition advice.

-She maintains her life balance with running,cycling,kayaking, functional weight training and experimenting in her kitchen.
+She maintains her life balance with running, kayaking, strength training and experimenting in her kitchen.
+Her background as a Chef comes in handy when creating new recipes.
 A keen long-distance runner with a few kilometres under her belt.
 She has drive for life and is a big believer of will power.
 The brain is a very powerful tool.
 Instilling that balance is essential to living life to the fullest.